Rantanen scores 3 goals, Avalanche beat Canadiens 4-0

-DENVER (AP) -- Mikko Rantanen scored three times for his first career hat trick, Calvin Pickard stopped 27 shots and the Colorado Avalanche beat the Montreal Canadiens 4-0 on Tuesday night.
+Rantanen scored three times for his first career hat trick, Calvin Pickard stopped 27 shots and last-place Colorado beat the Montreal Canadiens 4-0 on Tuesday night.

-Andreas Martinsen added a goal as the last-place Avalanche posted back-to-back wins for the first time since November.
+Andreas Martinsen added a goal as the Avalanche posted back-to-back wins for the first time since November.
 Even more, it's the first time all season they've won two straight at home.

+''We're playing like how we should have played the last 30 games,'' Rantanen said. ''We were sharp tonight and we played a solid 60 minutes.''

 Pickard picked up his second shutout of the season, withstanding a late flurry at the end.
 He also had an assist.

-All-Star goaltender Carey Price wasn't sharp early, giving up two quick goals, and the Canadiens never recovered.
+All-Star goaltender Carey Price was off his game early, giving up two quick goals, and the Canadiens never recovered.
 This after routing Colorado 10-1 on Dec.
 10 in Montreal.

+After that debacle, the Canadiens knew the Avalanche wouldn't forget and would come out with something to prove the next time the teams met.
+Montreal simply couldn't answer.

+''We didn't weather it early.
+Right from the puck drop to the end we weren't very good,'' said Canadiens defenseman Nathan Beaulieu, who played in his 200th NHL game. ''We all hold ourselves accountable.
+It's a good time for all of us to look in the mirror right now.''

-The Atlantic Division-leading Canadiens are 1-4-1 over their last six games.
+The Atlantic Division leaders dropped to 1-4-1 over their last six games.

+''Every team goes through tough stretches,'' said Price, who has three wins in his last 12 appearances. ''It's important that we continue to have fun and not dwell on things when they're not going well.
+It always seems to be the recipe to get out of funks.
+It's what we're going to use.''

 Rantanen finished off his hat trick at 6:01 of the third period when he scored on a 5-on-3 advantage.
 The crowd tossed a few hats onto the ice in celebration.